Anas-Hussaini/IR-database/readme.md

 pip install -r requirements.txt

 ### Evaluation
-  1. Make a .env file and store OPENAI_API_KEY="YOUR-OPENAI-API-KEY-HERE" in it.
+  1. Make a .env file and store OPENAI_API_KEY="YOUR-OPENAI-API-KEY-HERE" and "DB_PASSWORD="YOUR-POSTGRES-DATABASE-PASSWORD" in it.
   2. Make a virtual environment with python and run "pip install -r requirements.txt" in command line. all_pdf_mesurement_reports directory has all the pdf files to be processed.